Yogi Bear (film)

-Yogi Bear is a 2010 American live-action animated comedy film directed by Eric Brevig and written by Brad Copeland, Joshua Sternin and Jennifer Ventimilia.
+Yogi Bear is a 2010 American live-action/animated comedy film directed by Eric Brevig and written by Brad Copeland, Joshua Sternin and Jennifer Ventimilia.
 Based on the animated television series The Yogi Bear Show, the film features the voices of Dan Aykroyd and Justin Timberlake as Yogi Bear and Boo-Boo Bear, and also stars Anna Faris, Tom Cavanagh and T.J.
 Miller.
 The film centers on Yogi as he teams up with his best friend Boo-Boo, Ranger Smith, and nature documentary filmmaker Rachel Johnson to stop their home, Jellystone Park, from being logged.
 Production on the film took place in New Zealand in October 2008.

-Yogi Bear premiered at Westwood on December 11, 2010, and was theatrically released in the United States on December 17 by Warner Bros.
-Pictures.
-The film received largely negative reviews from critics, and was a box-office success, grossing $203.5 million against an $80 million budget.
+Yogi Bear premiered in Westwood on December 11, 2010, and was theatrically released by Warner Bros.
+Pictures in the United States on December 17.
+The film received negative reviews and grossed $204 million against an $80 million budget.

 Plot

 Yogi Bear and Boo-Boo Bear are two talking brown bears who steal picnic baskets from campers at Franklin City's Jellystone Park.
 Head park ranger Smith always finds out about the incidents from his co-ranger Jones and is annoyed that Yogi refuses to act like a regular bear.
-Meanwhile, Mayor R. Brown realizes that Franklin City is facing bankruptcy due to profligate spending on his part.
-Brown plots with his chief of staff to raise money for the town budget and his upcoming gubernatorial campaign by shutting down Jellystone and opening the land to logging.
+Mayor R. Brown realizes that Franklin City is facing bankruptcy due to profligate spending on his part, so he plots with his chief of staff to raise money for the town budget and his upcoming gubernatorial campaign by shutting down Jellystone and opening the land to logging.

 To save the park, Smith and Jones, with help from documentary filmmaker Rachel Johnson, whom Smith is instantly smitten with, hold a centennial festival and fireworks show in an attempt to sell season passes.
 To sabotage the event, Brown promises Jones the position of head ranger if the funds are not raised.
 Yogi and Boo-Boo had promised Smith to stay out of sight during the festival, but Jones convinces them otherwise.
 The bears try to please the crowd with a water skiing performance, but Yogi accidentally sets his cape on fire, causing fireworks to be launched into the crowd, who flee in fear.

-After Jellystone is shut down, Smith is demoted by Mayor Brown to serve in the polluted and urban city park of Evergreen Park, and scolds Yogi for interfering with the festival.
+After Jellystone is shut down, Smith is demoted by Brown to serve in the polluted and urban Evergreen Park in the city, and scolds Yogi for interfering with the festival.
 A dejected Yogi finally decides to act like a regular bear, but Boo-Boo gets him to come to his senses by showing him cut-down trees.
 Seeing that their home is in danger of being destroyed, Yogi and Boo-Boo travel to Evergreen Park, where they and Smith figure out Brown's plan; Yogi and Smith reconcile in the process.
 They all return to Jellystone with Rachel, where they learn that Boo-Boo's pet turtle is a rare and endangered species known as a "frog-mouthed" turtle, meaning that, according to law, the park cannot be destroyed because the turtle is living there.